“The best thing a human being can do is to help another human being know more.”

 Finding the time to read is easier than you think.
 One way to help make that happen is to carve an hour out of your day just for yourself.

-In an interview he gave for his authorized biography The Snowball, Buffett told the story:
+In an interview he gave for his authorized biography The Snowball, Buffett told this story:

 But reading isn't enough.
 Charlie Munger offers: